 Where are the vaccines coming from?

-The Pfizer-BioNTech jab - the first given the green light - is being imported from Puurs, Belgium.
+The Pfizer-BioNTech jab - the first to be given the green light in December - is being imported from Puurs, Belgium.

 How will people be vaccinated?